 Mlalazi said the response to the concert has been amazing.

 “I am told we expect 5 000 people at the concert and I would assume the venue is almost fully booked.
-I encourage anyone who has not registered for their free ticket to rush to my social media handles and find details for getting their free tickets,” he
+I encourage anyone who has not registered for their free ticket to rush to my social media handles and find details for getting their free tickets,” he said.

 “For us, music is ministry.
 This is a way of evangelising, just like how other people evangelise through Bible verses as ministers and pastors, so the concert is a way of giving back to God.”